Knowing the FD rules and regulations can help you make informed decisions while creating your FDs.

 Now that you know the necessary fixed deposit regulations, you can consider opening your first FD.
 A fixed deposit is one of the safest investment options, which enables you to earn decent interest.
 The returns are not market-linked, and the interest rate usually differs from bank to bank.
 As such, you must research interest rates and tenures before opening your FD.

-Download the digibank by DBS app to start the paperless process of opening your fixed deposit account.
+Download DBS Bank app to start the paperless process of opening your fixed deposit account.